josemevi/login-automated-test/README.md

 ```

 - You need to provide valid values for `VALID_USERNAME` and `VALID_PASSWORD` with a working account.
+- `VALID_USERNAME` You can provide a valid username or email
 -  Please note that the test is designed to run only on the specified website using the provided cookie configuration.

 ## Running the Test